-A value proposition helps you define the purpose of your business, the relationship with customers and the benefits of your product or service.
-Your value proposition plays an instrumental role in helping you to effectively communicate your USP.
+A value proposition helps you define the purpose of your business, your relationship with your customers and the benefits of your product or service.
+It should be the foundation for all of your marketing materials.
+By describing the value you offer customers your value prop. plays an instrumental role in helping you to effectively communicate your USP.

 Here’s what should make up your value proposition:

-When defining your organisation’s USP, it can be helpful to understand how your competitors communicate theirs.
+When defining your organisation’s USP it can be helpful to understand how your competitors communicate theirs.
 Competitor analysis should include a high-level look at the positioning of two or three (or as many as you want) companies that provide similar solutions to your own.
+Examine their website and study their products and services pages.
 Learn what to avoid and look for elements you can adopt.

 Personas help you understand your customer.
 This means you can put yourself in their shoes and more effectively communicate with them.

-A brand slogan helps people identify you in a few short, snappy words.
+A brand slogan helps people to identify you in a few short, snappy words that stick in the readers’ minds.
 More than a supporting statement to your product or service, it encapsulates who you are, what you do and how you do it.

 Long before Twitter, an elevator pitch was a popular way of verbally summarising a product or service into a 30 second statement.
 Though still important and worth doing, a short, pithy (let’s say 240-characters) statement offers an invitation for potential customers to engage with you.

 A good value proposition will help your business stand apart from the competition.

 When building your value proposition, you need to embark on an information-gathering mission.
 I’ve taken inspiration from the classic ‘Five Ws and a H’ questions to give you a good place to start.

 Identify the people involved in the purchasing decision.
 Research their industries, define their needs and their motivations and understand their pain points – the most significant problems they face at work.
 This is where your buyer personas come in handy.
 It helps to attach a picture to each persona, creating a more three-dimensional character to target.